Lumi-supercomputer/LUMI-training-materials/docs/2day-next/204-ObjectStorage.md

 -   **Projects**: LUMI-O works with "single user tenants/accounts", where the LUMI project number is both the tenant/account and LUMI-O project.
-So the individual users in a LUMI project are not know on LUMI-O and all users in a LUMI project have the same access to LUMI-O.
+So the individual users in a LUMI project are not known on LUMI-O and all users in a LUMI project have the same access to LUMI-O.

 -   **Buckets**: Containers used to store one or more objects.
 Object storage uses a flat structure with only one level which means that buckets cannot contain other buckets.